Zodi-ark/Final-Fantasy-Tactics-The-War-of-the-Lions-Texture-Pack/README.md

 -In dungeons that do not return to world map, save menu time text does not display.

 -Texture pack for ULUS10297- US region semi tested.

+-Multiplayer melee mode defeat/win UI just does not exist when capturing textures.

 # Up Coming
 - [x] HD HDR summons